Preparing for Your PAAB Hearing

 - Exhibits are documents (evidence) you plan to introduce at the hearing to support your position.
 Witnesses are individuals who provide testimony at the hearing.

-- Copies of all exhibits and a list of witnesses must be provided to the other party or parties no later than 21 calendar days prior to the scheduled hearing, unless the parties have entered a Hearing Scheduling and Discovery Plan.
+- Copies of all exhibits and a list of witnesses must be provided to the other party or parties as provided in the Notice of Hearing, unless the parties have entered a Hearing Scheduling and Discovery Plan.

 - Failure to send the exhibits and witness list to the other parties may result in the exhibits and/or witnesses being excluded.